Security

 • ~2000 W thermal dissipation

-• Customizable downlink capacity and position control accuracy
+• Adjustable downlink capacity and attitude control accuracy

-deltaVision does not develop the payloads itself and is therefore looking for external partners.
+deltaVision does not develop the payloads itself and is therefore seeking external partners.
 We are looking for concepts for innovative payloads that can be operated on DOVE.
 Participants should:

-• Define an existing or own use case
+• Define an existing or original use case

 • Design a suitable payload

-The development process is iterative - adjustments to the platform are also possible in order to maximize the benefits.
+The development process is iterative—adjustments to the platform are also possible to maximize its benefits.

 Goal of the Challenge: